 GeneCards Summary for RNASEH2A Gene

 RNASEH2A (Ribonuclease H2 Subunit A) is a Protein Coding gene.
-Diseases associated with RNASEH2A include Aicardi-Goutieres Syndrome 4 and Aicardi-Goutieres Syndrome.
-Among its related pathways are DNA strand elongation.
+Diseases associated with RNASEH2A include Aicardi-Goutieres Syndrome 4 and Aicardi-Goutieres Syndrome 1, Dominant And Recessive.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis.
 GO annotations related to this gene include nucleic acid binding and ribonuclease activity.

 UniProtKB/Swiss-Prot for RNASEH2A Gene

 Catalytic subunit of RNase HII, an endonuclease that specifically degrades the RNA of RNA:DNA hybrids.
 Participates in DNA replication, possibly by mediating the removal of lagging-strand Okazaki fragment RNA primers during DNA replication.
 Mediates the excision of single ribonucleotides from DNA:RNA duplexes.